trisulnsm/dinodoc/trisuldocs/docs/ipdr/staticip-mappings.md

 - Automatically use a REST API – contact us offline for this
 - Enter each mapping or upload a CSV file containing all static IP to customer mappings

-## Manually add Static IP Mappings
+## Manually Add Static IP Mappings

-:::note navigation
+:::info navigation
-Goto Context: default &rarr; Admin Tasks &rarr; IPDR Customers
+:point_right: Go to Context: default &rarr; Admin Tasks &rarr; IPDR Customers
 :::

 The column subnets shows the IP Addresses addressed to each customer along with other details.